 The eradication response is being conducted by the Northern Territory under the Emergency Plant Pest Response Deed.
 This Deed is the agreement between the Australian Government, all state and territory governments, the Australian Banana Growers’ Council (ABGC), Nursery & Garden Industry Australia (NGIA) and Plant Health Australia to manage national responses to emergency plant pests.

 The main points of the eradication response are:

-- the cost-shared amount of the eradication will be about $21 million and the NT Government will provide an additional amount of about $4.8 million
+- the cost-shared amount of the eradication is estimated at about $21 million and the NT Government will provide an additional amount of about $4.8 million

-- commercial banana growers’ contribution to be finalised but expected to be about half, in the range of $10 million to $13 million
+- commercial banana growers’ contribution is expected to be about half, in the range of $10 million to $13 million

 - movement controls for banana plants and fruit